-Menus consist of a set of problems you will work on solving throughout the term and that which you will hand in a neatly written / scanned PDF on Canvas by the beginning of class on the given due dates.
+Menus consist of a set of problems you will work on solving throughout the term and you will submit a neatly written / scanned PDF on Canvas.
 Using GoodNotes is a great option if you choose to write on a tablet and submit the PDF.